 The system knows approximate limits on transaction usage per shard (the “gas limit”) as well as expected per-node storage.
-If the amount of resources used in the previous epoch exceeded a particular threshold (eg if a large number of blocks are more than half full), a number of new shards will be allocated, increasing the number of buckets and averaging down each of their expected usages.
+If the number of resources used in the previous epoch exceeded a particular threshold (eg if a large number of blocks are more than half full), a number of new shards will be allocated, increasing the number of buckets and averaging down each of their expected usages.

 Adding new shards also means there will be more seats available for validation, which in turn brings more unique validators to the table as the per-seat price (in NEAR tokens) goes down.
 This computation is performed one epoch in advance of actually using these new shards so validators have the time they need to re-sync the necessary state and other shard information.

 The overall inflation (minting of new tokens) of the system is determined by how large the epoch reward is for running a validating node.
 The rate of minting of new tokens is capped at 5% per annum.
 The effective rate is computed per epoch (½ a day).
 It is calculated from the expected inflation rate per epoch minus the fees collected during the epoch.
 Each portion of fees captured by the platform is removed from inflation, thus reducing the overall inflation of the system as its usage increases.
 Should the system’s usage fees reliably exceed the tokens generated by the inflation, it will become deflationary overall.

 Because the system is sharded and has hidden validators whose assignment is unknown to the system, it must socialize all rewards.
 This means that the “security” fee is evenly allocated to all validators independent of how many transactions or storage their shards processed.